Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Introduction

-Another similar decision problem is about advertising effectiveness and optimal frequency \citep[see][]{B00,GH10}.
-Shall we conduct expensive advertising campaigns at low frequency or cheap ones at a higher frequency?
-In these models, firms are decision makers.
+Another similar decision problem concerns advertising effectiveness and optimal frequency \citep[see][]{B00,GH10}.
+Shall we conduct expensive advertising campaigns at a low frequency or cheap ones at a higher frequency?
+In these models, firms are decision-makers.